tanvirpoly/Image-Based-Digital-Forensic-Investigation-Framework/README.rst

 Tensorflow Framework installation process
 ------------------

-a.
-Create a folder at the local disk directory.
+1. Create a folder at the local disk directory.

-b.
-Copy and paste folder “models” and “protos” downloaded from online.
+2. Copy and paste folder “models” and “protos” downloaded from online.

-c.
-Activate your conda env
+3. Activate your conda env

-d.
-Conda activate tfgpu
+4. Conda activate tfgpu